yeswolf/yeswolf.github.io/_posts/2023-11-07-proskit-ksger.md

 - 4 - red- heater vcc (24v)
 - 5, 6 - pump button pins
 - 7 - yellow - reed switch
+- green (to the case fo GX connector) - ground earth

 Termoresistor is about 47 ohms (something like 47.8 ohms).
 I'm pretty sure it's different, so measure it by yourself.
 Heater resistance is about 2ohms and be sure it will be bigger (AFAIR up to 3.5 ohms) as soon as it starts heating.
 What does it mean for you - it means that in case of 24v you will need some power supply that works fine with 12A spikes.
 Or do as me - take 12v power supply that works with 8A and don't care about burning power outlets.
 Be sure - on start you will have a spike of 6A, but it fastly becames 4-3A after the initial heating.
 So, this "fast" would be enough to kill a wear supply.
 In short, take [this one](https://sl.aliexpress.ru/p?key=qOXCUu8) and forget about all this problems.